Graduate Health

 NT Health can provide new graduates with the following opportunities:

-• Support for Primary, Fellowship and MRACDS via a generous professional development allowance
+- support for primary, fellowship and MRACDS through a generous professional development allowance.

-If you’re coming from New Zealand, the United Kingdom and the Republic of Ireland, visit the Dental Board of Australia website.
+If you’re coming from New Zealand, the United Kingdom or the Republic of Ireland, go to the Dental Board of Australia website.

-For any other overseas-trained dentists who have passed the Australian Dental Council Final Examination, check out the Australian Dental Council's website.
+For any other overseas-trained dentists who have passed the Australian Dental Council Final Examination, go to the Australian Dental Council website.

 And if you’re a graduate of an overseas dental school that is employed under the Public Sector Dental Workforce Scheme, go to the Dental Board of Australia website.

-Discover how you can start your new career in the Primary Care Sector in the Territory here.
+Discover how you can start your new career in the primary care sector in the Territory on the Northern Territory PHN website.